 What is Probate?

 Probate is the legal process by which a judge appoints an executor of the estate and determines the validity of the will or estate planning documents.
 Once a judge determines the validity of the will, the executor will be granted access to the estate, and the process of distribution of property and assets will begin. the Illinois probate process is also a time when the courts, legal team, and executor work together to handle any pertinent loose ends outlined in the will outside of property and asset division, such as guardianship of minors, payment of debts, and other important legal issues.
-It is important to note that some legal matters may be handled in family courts with family law attorneys instead of probate court and with a different judge than the one overseeing the probate proceedings, such as guardianship or adoption of the deceased loved one’s minor child.
+It is important to note that some legal matters may be handled in family courts with family law attorneys instead of probate court and with a different judge than the one overseeing the probate proceedings, such as guardianship or adoption of the deceased loved one’s, minor child.
 The Illinois probate process can be a confusing system, which is why working with an experienced Chicago probate attorney is definitely worth considering when a loved one passes away.

-How Long Does the Probate Process Take?
+How Long Does Probate Take in Chicago

 While most people would prefer an easy answer, the truth is that the probate process takes as long as it takes, depending on the case.
 In some cases, probate may take a matter of days.
 For more complex or contested cases, probate may take months to complete.
 When it comes to probate, there are not many ways to speed up the process, aside from the use of a revocable fully funded trust having been put in place by the deceased prior to their death.
 The designated beneficiaries may be able to avoid Chicago probate.
 While it may not be possible to avoid or drastically speed up the probate proceedings, working closely with a Chicago probate attorney may save time in the sense that a lawyer will be able to ensure that all forms, documents, and other legal necessities are in order for the courts.
 From handling court requests to explaining the outcome in clear terms, a probate attorney represents clients and makes sure someone is fighting on their legal behalf during this difficult time.